 a.
 As acetylene cylinders also contain acetone, if exposed, flush eyes with plenty of cold water, if any irritation occurs.
 The eyes should be flushed continually for 10 minutes.
 If the problem persists, immediate medical attention is needed.

 b.
 Acetylene can replace oxygen and acts as an anesthetic agent.
 Prolonged inhalation can lead to suffocation.
 Hence, a person should move to an open area to inhale fresh air, if they are experiencing the same.
 If a person faces respiratory problem, then artificial respiration should be provided.
 It is very dangerous to provide mouth to mouth resuscitation.
 If the person is unconscious, they should be given immediate medical attention.

 c.
 If the skin comes in contact with acetylene, it should be washed with cold water.
 Medical attention should be sought if symptoms occur.
 Any contact with rapidly expanding gas may cause burns, as well as frostbite.

 d.
 Physicians are recommended to treat the patient symptomatically.
 Also, they should contact a treatment specialist, if large quantities of gas is inhaled or ingested.

 e.
 Qualified first aid service providers should be contacted to treat people.
 Also, they should not take any risk without suitable training.

 The above information is helpful if you are dealing with acetylene gas generators, or other acetylene filled equipment.
 If you wish to source acetylene gas plants, or acetylene gas generators, you may consider a reputed acetylene gas plant supplier like Rexarc.
 The company adheres to Global Harmonization System of Classification and Labelling.
-All acetylene gas plants, as well as gas generators are designed to specific ASME codes & NFPA guidelines.
+All acetylene gas plants, as well as gas generators are designed to specific safety standards like ASME codes & NFPA.